niklasmelin/nibepi-homeassistant/configs/hot_water_mode/Hassio_Hot_water_mode.md

 1. [Home Assistant - Add HACS custom Frontend component button-card](../../HomeAssistant-HACS-Add_Components.md)

 ### Step-by-step guide
+1. Add Hot water card
-1In the _Home Assistant_ overview select:
+   - Go to the _Home Assistant_ overview
    - In the top right corner, press ![Edit](Hassio_Edit-dashboard.png)
    - In the menu select "Edit dashboard"
    - Select a View where the new card will be added.